 Count on three colorful seasons from this pretty lacecap developed by Dr. Michael Dirr.
 Large, deep green leaves display their red stems and veins, then turn burgundy in fall.
-The flowers open with pinkish white outer petals surrounding a blue-purple center, and mature to bright burgundy rose.
+The flowers open with pinkish white outer petals surrounding a rosy pink center on alkaline soils, light blue outer petals with centers maturing to deeper blue on acid soils.
 Blossoms retain their color even in the midsummer heat.
 Multi-stemmed, compact, with good mildew resistance.
 PP 15,175

 Hydrangea is a valuable genus of some 100 species of shrubs and vines grown for their large and very showy flower heads.
 Hydrangeas are at their best in summer and fall -- quiet time for most woody plants -- and are worth having for that reason alone.
-For information on Hydrangea care, click on Growing Guide.
+For information on Hydrangea care, click on Growing Guide & Tips.